protesilaos/my-website/_commentary/2022-12-04-comment-wise-fool-solomon-wisdom.md

 ---
 title: "Comment on the wise and the fool (wisdom of Solomon)"
-excerpt: "Excerpt from an exchange where I comment on matters of wisdom, foolinshness, and related concepts."
+excerpt: "Excerpt from an exchange where I comment on matters of wisdom, foolishness, and related concepts."
 ---

 Below is an excerpt from a recent exchange that I reproduce with